 “…a seedy motel room.
 In it, The Demon and The Lady entertain their jaded souls…”

-From the outset, the serial killer horror-thriller toys with the elements of its own construction.
-An opening crawl says we are about to watch the dramatization of a true story.
+From the outset, the thriller toys with the elements of its own construction.
+An opening crawl suggests we are about to watch the dramatization of a true story.
 But it does this with the same sly language the Coen brothers used before their entirely fictional Fargo, instantly inviting us to doubt what we are about to see.
-The film describes itself as a”thriller in six chapters,” and then we are off to the races, opening on a gorgeously realized chase scene, that the intertitle (there are a lot of intertitles) informs us this is part three.
+The film describes itself as a “thriller in six chapters,” and then opens on a gorgeously realized chase scene that the intertitle (there are a lot of intertitles) says is part three.

 "…a visually hypnotic thriller."